 Since January 2015, I've been working as a post-doctoral research associate studying marine science with the Aquaculture Genetics and Breeding Technology Center at the College of William & Mary's Virginia Institute of Marine Science, located at Gloucester Point, Virginia.
 My research interests are mainly focused on the better understanding of how environmental factors impact marine environments and the subsequent reactions of, and changes in, physiology of animals and their populations.
 My research employs biochemistry, molecular, and cellular biology tools to uncover mechanisms involved in energy management at a physiological level.

 As part of this position, I am leading and participating in several projects:

-- Investigation of the gametogenic characteristics of triployd oysters Crassostrea virginica and determination of the relationship between reproductive effort and mortality observed in the lower Chesapeake Bay.
+- Investigation of the gametogenic characteristics of triploid oysters Crassostrea virginica and determination of the relationship between reproductive effort and mortality observed in the lower Chesapeake Bay.
 Projects in collaboration with Master students Kate Ritter and Joseph Matt.

 - Development of near-infrared reflectance spectroscopy models to quantify parameters of interest such as glycogen, lipids, or presence of Perkinsus marinus.
-Once developmed, these models will aid in the ABC's breeding program.
+Once developed, these models will aid in the ABC's breeding program.

-- Participation in ABC's improvement of oyster aquaculture through research in the hatchery, lab, and on the farm.
+- Participation in ABC's improvement of oyster aquaculture through research in the hatchery, laboratories, and on field sites.

 - PhD, Marine Biology, European Institute for Marine Studies (IUEM), University of Western Brittany, and Ifremer UMR 6539, France, 2012